slbailey/Retrovue/docs/domain/IngestPipeline.md

 - "Source" always refers to an external system instance (e.g. a Plex server).
 - "Collection" always refers to a logical library or subtree inside that Source (e.g. "TV Shows").
-- "AssetDraft" is the ingest-time representation of a media item before it is promoted into the RetroVue catalog.
+- "Asset" is the single entity representing media content, with lifecycle states (`new`, `enriching`, `ready`, `retired`).
+- "AssetData" is the raw data structure produced by importers before Asset creation.
-- "Ingest Enricher" refers to enrichers with scope=ingest, which run on AssetDraft before catalog storage.
+- "Ingest Enricher" refers to enrichers with scope=ingest, which run on Assets during the `enriching` state.
+These enrichers may update metadata, classification, runtime, rating, ad markers, etc., and may advance an Asset toward `ready`.

 ## See also